JoseMorenoJ/CPPtest/README.md

 About allocating the dynamic memory in a global variable.
 To do that we need to overload the new and delete operators.
 - Here an interesting [link](http://www.modernescpp.com/index.php/overloading-operator-new-and-delete) about it.

+### Advanced 04
+Comma separator.
+The comma operator (,) is used to separate two or more expressions that are included where only one expression is expected.
+When the set of expressions has to be evaluated for a value, only the right-most expression is considered.

+For example, the following code:

+a = (b=3, b+2);

+would first assign the value 3 to b, and then assign b+2 to variable a.
+So, at the end, variable a would contain the value 5 while variable b would contain value 3.